robertguss/go-basics-softcover-book/chapters/go-basics-7-structs-in-go.md

 ## Wrap Up

-In this article, we learned how to create and work with structs in go.
+In this chapter, we learned how to create and work with structs in go.

 ## Additional Resources